RSGInc/SOABM/README.md

 ```

 Every scenario is contained within its own folder, with a unique name.
 The folder
 name is the same as the scenario name.
+The dependencies folder must be next to the
+scenario folder since it is referenced in the RunModel.bat via `..\dependencies`.

 ## Running the Model